DAMONBLUE2021/DAMONBLUE2021/README.md

 * I create side projects faster than I write documentation.
 * My GitHub contribution graph is healthier than my sleep schedule.
 * I have more project ideas than available semesters.
-* I treat Stack Overflow, GitHub, and coffee as a balanced diet.
+* I treat Stack Overflow, GitHub, and MILO as a balanced diet.

 ---